Chandler Phillips betting profile: Sony Open in Hawaii - PGA TOUR

 - Phillips has an average of -0.322 Strokes Gained: Off-the-Tee in his past five tournaments.

-- He has an average of -0.262 Strokes Gained: Approach the Green in his past five tournaments.
+- Phillips has an average of -0.262 Strokes Gained: Approach the Green in his past five tournaments.

+- Phillips has an average of 0.110 Strokes Gained: Around-the-Green in his past five tournaments.

+- Phillips has an average of 0.157 Strokes Gained: Putting in his past five tournaments.

 - Phillips has averaged -0.316 Strokes Gained: Total in his past five tournaments.